ezsystems/ezplatform-design-engine/doc/templates.md

 ### Additional override paths

-It is possible to add additional global override directories, similar to `app/Resources/views/`.
+It is possible to add additional global override directories.

 ```yaml
 ezdesign: